XXXIX. White Rabbit

 She bent to touch it and felt at it, frowning.

 "A clock," she said.
 She looked around for a clock.
-She had focus for a moment, blinking at a circular shape on the wall until she realized it was a clock.
+She strained her eyes for a moment, blinking at a circular shape on the wall until she realized it was a clock.

 Had it been one all along?
 In dreams, clocks were supposed to behave strangely.
 But this was like she'd only just recognized that it was a clock.